tylerarbus/Reflect/README.md

 npm run dev
 ```

-Note: for the application to run correctly, you'll need to configure the following environment variables (these should be saved in a .env file in the root directry)
+Note: for the application to run correctly, you'll need to configure the following environment variables (these should be saved in a .env file in the root directory)

 ```sh
 JWT_SECRET= [TBD]